postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 * **Custom token scanner** - Create a [custom token scanner](/docs/administration/token-scanner/#custom-alerts) to proactively check for security leaks.
 * **Public link governance** - View and manage elements like workspaces, documentation, and collection links that your team [makes public](/docs/collaborating-in-postman/manage-public-elements/).
 * **Audit logs** - Use [audit logs](/docs/administration/audit-logs/) to understand how your team members are using Postman.
-* **Formatting and security warnings** - Make use of formatting and security warnings that enable you to apply standards consistently throughout your API development process's [design](/docs/api-governance/api-definition/api-definition-warnings/) and [testing](/docs/api-governance/api-testing/api-testing-warnings/) phases.
+* **Governance and security warnings** - Make use of governance and security warnings that enable you to apply standards consistently throughout your API development process's [design](/docs/api-governance/api-definition/api-definition-warnings/) and [testing](/docs/api-governance/api-testing/api-testing-warnings/) phases.

 ### Collaboration

 Postman Enterprise enables your organization to collaborate internally and with partners:

 * **Private API Network** - <!-- TODO: need more info here. afaik, this feature isn't just for Enterprise users? -->
 * **Partner workspaces** - Your organization can invite partners to a shared workspace to collaborate and build products and services with your APIs.
-To learn more about partner workspaces, see [](). <!-- TODO: this url doesn't exist yet -->
+To learn more about partner workspaces, see [TODO this URL doesn't exist yet](#TODO).

 ### Administration